vsivsi/meteor-job/README.md

 Using meteor-job is straightforward for node.js programs that wish to implement job workers.

-First, you need to establish a [DDP connection](https://github.com/oortcloud/node-ddp-client) with the Meteor server hosting the jobCollection you wish to work on.
+However, first you need to establish a [DDP connection](https://github.com/oortcloud/node-ddp-client) with the Meteor server hosting the jobCollection you wish to work on.

 ```js
 var DDP = require('ddp');